Embedding

 Aspect ratio and fill options

-The same Embed section also controls how the map fills its container.
+The same Embed section has two fill toggles, Fill width and Fill height, that decide how the map sits in its container.

 Allowed hosts